brianhouse/art_and_code/units/3_nonlinearity/description.md

   <img src="code/10_house_terminal_.png" width=600 />
 </p>

 This could go on forever, and the exact order isn't determined until the reader inputs text.
 That makes it a basic example of a nonlinear narrative.
-Though the content of the text could use some elaboration, notice how the flexibility of the input creates a sense of narrative, and even unintended humor.
+Though the content of the text could use some elaboration, notice how the flexibility of the input creates a sense of narrative, and even unintended humor in the responses.

 Remember, to start the narrative, you'll need to call a function on a line by itself to kick things off:
 ```py